yogendrarana/feedback.io/README.md

 ### Error Response
-If the POST request fails, you will receive an appropriate status code depending on the error type, along with a JSON response:
+If the POST request fails, you will receive an appropriate status code depending on the error type, along with a JSON response.
+Common error status codes:
+- 400: Bad Request (e.g., missing required fields)
+- 401: Unauthorized (invalid Account ID or Project ID)
+- 500: Internal Server Error

 ```javascript
 {
     "success": false,
     "message": "Some error message"
 }
 ```

-Common error status codes:
-- 400: Bad Request (e.g., missing required fields)
-- 401: Unauthorized (invalid Account ID or Project ID)
-- 500: Internal Server Error

 ### Best Practices